mxagar/data_science_python_tools/24_ReinforcementLearning/ReinforcementLearning_Guide.md

 Q-Learning is a Reinforcement Learning algorithm able to learn the optimal policy ina Markov-Decision-Process without having a model of the environment.
 An optimal policy means that the expected reward in the successive steps is maximum.

-Q refers to the state value in the Bellman equation, represented sometimes as $V(s)$.
-However, here we emphasize the fact that

 The roots of Q-Learning are in children development studies by Jean Piaget; later, in the 1990's, Chris Watkins and Peter Dayan (director or Max Plank, Biological Cybernetics, Tübingen) presented the algorithm.

 If we use neural networks during the prediction phase of Q-Learning, we are carrying out **Deep Q-Learning** or **Deep Reinforcement Learning**.
 That term was coined by DeepMind in the 2010's.